 Summertime is a great time to see the Pacific Northwest where we feel at home in the abundant greenery.
 It contrasts so dramatically against the recently-visited desert scenery of Namibia and our typical winters spent in the desert Southwest.

 This route in July and August started out as a plan to join my sisters in Ocean Shores, Washington over my sister’s birthday.
 The idea was to deliver the Shutterfly photobooks that Mom and I had crafted for both of my sisters, with help from so many others.

 National Parks are ridiculously crowded everywhere in summer, but August is the busiest.
 The parks were buzzing with people wanting a last Summer hurrah and foreign travelers who target USA National Park destinations in August.
-With the the limited seasonal access to the mountains and limited tidal access to some of the beaches and the number of visitors can become an introvert’s nightmare!
+With the limited seasonal access to the mountains and limited tidal access to some of the beaches, the number of visitors can become an introvert’s nightmare!
 Because everyone was trying to see the same few areas at the same time of day we had to plan our excursions carefully.

 Mount Saint Helens